pivotal/docs-tap/app-sso/service-operators/curate-service-offering.hbs.md

 Furthermore, `ClusterWorkloadRegistrationClass` carries a base `WorkloadRegistration` which is the blueprint for claims against this service.
 This base selects the target `AuthServer`.
-It also can receive labels and annotations which all `WorkloadRegistration` will inherit.
+It can optionally receive a custom domain template, labels and annotations which all `WorkloadRegistration` will inherit.

 Say, we have an `AuthServer` with the following labels: